awahidali/DemoProject/README.md

 ## Test Suite
 I have created a test suite to execute our script.
-Suite name is suite.xml.
+The suite name is suite.xml.
 Suite is situated at
 **test/resources/suite.xml**

 ## Credential JSON file
 I have used a json file for the user1 and user2 and I have created a method in Base test class to initialize username and password variables.
-Method name : **readJSONFile** readJSONFile method is parameterized. file path should be pass here to login.
+Method name : **readJSONFile** readJSONFile method is parameterized. file path should be passed here to login.
-I have used for only two users.
+I have used it for only two users.

 # How to run the test case
+Before executing / running the script, we need to update the two variables values namely **token** and **cookies** as per current session of web application.

-As discussed that we have only test class and only test case,so we can execute using **suite.xml** file.
+As discussed, we have only test class and only test case,so we can execute using **suite.xml** file.
-Once the execution is finish, we can see the generated extent report at below location
+Once the execution has finished, we can see the generated extent report at below location

 DemoProject\test-output

-Report is generating with date time formate and html extension like **MiroReport_21_04_2022_13_00_12.html**
+Report is generating with date time format and html extension like **MiroReport_21_04_2022_13_00_12.html**

 Similarly, captured screenshot would be in dd_MM_yyyy format like